 The mortgage pre-approval process is the most important phase of the mortgage process.

-- The number one reason why borrowers go through stress during the mortgage process and the reason for last minute loan denials is due to not being pre-approved correctly
+- The number one reason why borrowers go through stress during the mortgage process and the reason for last-minute loan denials are due to not being pre-approved correctly

-- Second reason is because the loan officer issued a hasty pre-approval without properly doing his or her due diligence
+- The second reason is that the loan officer issued a hasty pre-approval without properly doing his or her due diligence